stal-ix/ix/docs/FS.md

 lrwxrwxrwx    1 pg       10000           37 Dec 11 06:08 system -> /ix/store/oQfJCY3xa3jlPkNf-rlm-system
 ```

-Actually, these are "roots" by which the ix package manager can understand what is actively used in /ix/store/ and what can be safely removed using the `ix gc` command.
+Actually, these are "roots" by which the IX package manager can understand what is actively used in /ix/store/ and what can be safely removed using the `ix gc` command.

 Some realms are predefined: